 Chris Peters' all-time great: Jim Montgomery (1989-93).
 While Kariya's exploits at Maine are well known by hockey fans everywhere, Black Bears fans can't mention Kariya without recalling Montgomery just as fondly.
 He had 301 points in 170 games, which is fourth most in NCAA men's hockey history.
 Montgomery cemented his legend status with a third-period hat trick to rally Maine from a 4-2 deficit in the 1993 national championship game against Lake Superior State.
 It was a 5-4 final with the captain securing Maine's first national title and a staggering 41-1-2 record.
-He played in 122 NHL games and is now the head coach at the University of Denver, where he led the Pioneers to last year's national title.
+He played in 122 NHL games and is now the head coach of the Dallas Stars.

 LW John LeClair (1987-91; 406-413-819 in 967 NHL games)

 C Patrick Sharp (2000-02; 286-332-618 in 930 NHL games)

 RW Martin St. Louis (1993-97; 391-642-1,033 in 1,134 NHL games)